sinch/docs/docs/conversation/conversation-callbacks.md

 Conversation API delivers contact messages, delivery receipts for app messages and various notifications through callbacks.
 API clients can create fine-grained subscriptions for up-to 5 endpoints (webhooks) per Conversation API app through the [Sinch Portal](https://dashboard.sinch.com/convapi/apps) or using **/webhooks** management endpoint.
-Each webhook defines a subscription for events defined by a list of triggers.
+Each webhook represents a subscription for events defined by a list of triggers.
 The events are delivered by Conversation API to the webhook target URL.
 The callbacks are signed with the webhook secret if such is provided.
 The signature can be used to verify the authenticity and integrity of the callbacks.